griptape-ai/griptape-trade-school/docs/courses/chatbot-rulesets/07_manners_maketh_the_bot.md

 ### Next Steps

 Congratulations on implementing manual chat functionality and taking control of the conversation!
-In the next section [Adding Another Ruleset](08_adding_another_ruleset_for_output.md), we'll explore the world of output rulesets, unlocking the ability to control the chatbot's responses in different formats such as JSON, YAML, or even haiku.
+In the next section: [Adding Another Ruleset](08_adding_another_ruleset_for_output.md), we'll explore the world of output rulesets, unlocking the ability to control the chatbot's responses in different formats such as JSON, YAML, or even haiku.